lwjglgamedev/lwjglbook-bookcontents-leg/chapter07/chapter7.md

 glVertexAttribPointer(1, 2, GL_FLOAT, false, 0, 0);
 ```

-Now we need to use those textures in our shader.
+Now we need to use the texture in our shader.
 In the vertex shader we have changed the second uniform parameter because now it’s a `vec2` \(we also changed the uniform name, so remember to change it in the `Renderer` class\).
 The vertex shader, as in the colour case, just passes the texture coordinates to be used by the fragment shader.

 ```glsl
 #version 330